 Robert S. Ehlers, Jr.

-Winner: Air Force Historical Foundation Award
+Air Force Historical Foundation Award

 When large formations of Allied four-engine bombers finally flew over Europe, it marked the beginning of the end for the Third Reich.
 Their relentless hammering of Germany—totaling more than 1.4 million missions—took out oil refineries, industries, and transportation infrastructures vital to the Reich's war effort.
 While other accounts have focused on operational details, this is the first book to reveal the crucial role of air intelligence in these dramatic campaigns.